asmaembr/Project-advisor/README.md

 ## Acknowledgements

-We would like to thank our advisor and professor **Salma Chrit** for their continuous support and guidance throughout this project.
+We would like to thank our advisor and professor **Salma Chrit** for her continuous support and guidance throughout this project.